 The 9 Purpose Statements of CarePortalGO Project

 CarePortal has served more than 45,000 child needs across 20 states and generated more than $16mm in economic impact since its launch in 2015.
+See real-time impact.

-They are so many needs and opportunities to serve within the child welfare system.
+There are so many needs and opportunities to serve within the child welfare system.
 But what does “serve” mean?
 What difference do these requests — for things like beds, bus passes, clothes, cleaning supplies and class fees — make for these children and their families?
 Every single time a church or individual responds to a request on behalf of a child in their community, it accomplishes one of the 9 purposes below.